datcuandrei/dafetch/README.md

 > It can run on any distro,but the distro will show unknown and the ASCII art will be the Linux Tux with no colors.
 > If you want a specific distro to be added,you can create a new issue regarding it.
 ## Install
-Before running it for the first time,make sure you gave yfetch the rights to execute.
+Before running it for the first time,make sure you gave dafetch the rights to execute.
 This can be done either with the help of your file manager,or in the terminal by running :

 `$ chmod +x dafetch`